AYYAZmayo/Sign-off-Timing-Analysis---Basics-to-advanced-workshop/README.md

 ![day5 8](https://user-images.githubusercontent.com/43933912/220427497-df7b245e-879e-4891-a1e3-1ebebb669835.png)

 But when we modify the setup check behavior it will also modify the default hold check.
-For hold check we have to use a value of (setup value -1) that is 1 in aobive case.
+For hold check we have to use a value of (setup value -1) that is 1 in aobive case.<br />
 `set_multicycle_path -setup 2 -from F1/CK -to F2/CK` <br />
 `set_multicycle_path -hold 1 -from F1/CK -to F2/CK` <br />